Alcohol Use and Older Adults

 People Can Be Treated Successfully

 Most people with alcohol problems can be treated successfully.
-People who are alcohol dependent and those who abuse alcohol and cannot stay within healthy drinking limits should stop drinking altogether.
+People with an alcohol use disorder and those who misuse alcohol and cannot stay within healthy drinking limits should stop drinking altogether.
 Others can cut back until their drinking is under control.
-Changing drinking habits isn't easy.
+Changing drinking habits isn’t easy.
 Often it takes more than one try to succeed.
-But people don't have to "go it alone."
+But people don’t have to “go it alone.”
 There are plenty of sources of help.

 Treatment for Alcohol Problems

 A doctor can help decide the best treatment for people with alcohol problems.
 Many people need more than one kind of treatment.
-Medicines can help alcohol-dependent people quit drinking.
+Medicines can help people with an alcohol use disorder quit drinking.
 Meeting with a therapist or substance-abuse counselor or with a support group may also help.
 Support from family and friends is important, too.
+A doctor can help a person decide on the best treatment.
 Making a change sooner rather than later makes treatment more likely to succeed.